FBruzzesi/iso-week-date/docs/getting-started/features.md

 - `daysout` method to generate a list of dates that are _n\_days_ after the given date
 - Addition and subtraction with `int` defaults to adding/subtracting days

-## pandas & polars utils
+## pandas and polars utils

-[`pandas_utils`](../api/pandas.md) and [`polars_utils`](../api/polars.md) modules provide functionalities to work with and move back and forth with series of Iso Week dates in _YYYY-WNN_ format.
+[`pandas_utils`](../api/pandas.md) and [`polars_utils`](../api/polars.md) modules provide functionalities to work with and move back and forth with _series_ of ISO Week date formats.

 In specific both modules implements the following functionalities:

-- `datetime_to_isoweek` to convert a series of datetime objects to a series of Iso Week strings
+- `datetime_to_isoweek` and `datetime_to_isoweekdate` to convert a series of datetime objects to a series of ISO Week (date) strings
-- `isoweek_to_datetime` to convert a series of Iso Week strings to a series of datetime objects
+- `isoweek_to_datetime` and `isoweekdate_to_datetime` to convert a series of ISO Week (date) strings to a series of datetime objects
-- `is_isoweek_series` to check if a string series values match the ISO Week format
-- `is_isoweekdate_series` to check if a string series values match the ISO Week date format
+- `is_isoweek_series` and `is_isoweekdate_series` to check if a string series values match the ISO Week (date) format

 ## Custom offset

-One of the main reason for this library to exist is the need of the flexibility to work with custom offsets, i.e. to be able to add/subtract a custom offset (as `timedelta`) to the default ISO Week start and given date, and get a "shifted" week.
+One of the main reason for this library to exist is the need and the flexibility to work with custom offsets, i.e. to be able to add/subtract a custom offset (as `timedelta`) to the default ISO Week start and given date, and get a "shifted" week.

-This feature is present both in the `IsoWeek` and `IsoWeekDate` classes and the dataframe functionalities.
+This feature is available both in the `IsoWeek` and `IsoWeekDate` classes and the dataframe functionalities.

 To check an example see the [working with custom offset](../getting-started/quickstart.md/#working-with-custom-offset) section.